create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **IDENTITY**: SFMatrix3d/f

 Returns the identity matrix.
+This property is read-only.

 #### **ZERO**: SFMatrix3d/f

 Returns the zero matrix.
+This property is read-only.

 ### Instance Creation Method(s)